PMax Audience Signals: How to Guide Google’s AI Toward Your Best Customers

 Examples of themed asset groups:

-High-value customers + look alike audience signals
+High-value customers + lookalike audience signals

 Cart abandoners (remarketing focus)